 But, What Does it Mean?

-Introducing exclusive drop-in hours will give student writers a chance to use the Writing Skills Centre as a place to create a community: a community for writing, sharing ideas, discussing topics, or just hanging out with fellow writers!
+Introducing drop-in hours will give student writers a chance to use the Writing Skills Centre as a place to create a community: a community for writing, sharing ideas, discussing topics, or just hanging out with fellow writers!
 While there are no limits to drop-in use, please be advised that tutors will ensure that the Writing Centre does not become a crutch for your creative process.
 We want you to be able to write everywhere, not just here!

 So come over to the Writing Skills Centre and get your write on.
 We look forward to working with you!